Chase Plastics supports three groups with first Veteran Giving Campaign

 For employees with health savings account medical plans, Chase Plastics contributes $500 for employees, $750 for employees plus one, or $1,000 for the family level.
 It also covers employee life insurance up to $50,000 at 100 percent and offers an additional buy-up.

-Fun activities and team-bonding events include hands-on cooking classes with a chef,baseball outings and Small Business Viernes for holiday shopping.
+Fun activities and team-bonding events include hands-on cooking classes with a chef,baseball outings and Small Business Friday for holiday shopping.

 Chase Plastics also emphasizes giving back to the community.
 Team members can participate in community service during normal business hours without losing pay or deducting vacation time.
 The company hosts drives for items in need, matches employees’ charitable donations and provides opportunities for the team to engage in local health or human service initiatives.